 Written by Shan Hughes of The Shantastic Hair Life

 At first, I didn’t understand how important email marketing was for my business, but once I began to experiment with StyleSeat’s email marketing tool, I immediately saw the positive impact it had on my marketing strategy.
-It has given me a simple way to build my reputation as an expert, keep clients informed about what’s going on in the salon, offer beauty tips and tricks beyond the salon, and so much more.
+It has given me a simple way to build my reputation as an expert, keep clients informed about what’s going on in the salon, and offer beauty tips and tricks beyond the salon.

-In the beauty industry, the standard open rate for marketing emails is 17% — we have an average open rate of about 30% Follow these guidelines and you’ll see for yourself how email marketing not only has the power to bring back old customers but to turn them into loyal clients who refer you to their friends and family.
+In the beauty industry, the standard open rate for marketing emails is 17% — we have an average open rate of about 30% Follow these guidelines and you’ll see for yourself how email marketing not only has the power to bring back old customers, but to turn them into loyal clients who refer you to their friends and family as well.

 STOP TRYING TO SELL SELL SELL